svhawkins/nsynth-yamnet/README.md

 >> squeeze(struct2table(pList))
 ```

-This MATLAB live script also requires the NSynth musical note dataset, specifically the `json/wav` format of the test data, which can be found [here](https://magenta.tensorflow.org/datasets/nsynth#files)
+This MATLAB live script also requires the NSynth musical note dataset, specifically the `json/wav` format of the test data, which can be found [here](https://magenta.tensorflow.org/datasets/nsynth#files).
-Once downloaded, it ***must** be in the same directory as this live script!
+Once downloaded, it ***must*** be in the same directory as this live script!

 ## Disclaimer
 Running all of the code in the livescript may take a considerable amount of time, memory space (and the possibility of your computer to sound like a helicopter) due